-The appeal will be heard by the Board Appeals Panel which will be made up of three people.
-This will be a combination of members of the Board & Eldership who were not involved in the decision to impose the disciplinary sanction on the employee including at least one member of the External Board of Reference, if available.
-They are obliged to consider any representations made by the employee, trade union rep or trade union official or friend or family member present at the hearing and those of the line-manager who conducted the investigation and the Board members who conducted the disciplinary hearing and imposed the disciplinary sanction.
+The appeal will be heard by the Board Appeals Panel which will be made up of three people who were not involved in the decision to impose the disciplinary sanction on the employee including at least one member of the External Board of Reference, if available.
+In some situations church Elders may be asked to sit on the panel if there are insufficient Trustees with no previous involvement in the matter.
+They are obliged to consider any representations made by the employee, friend or family member present at the hearing and those of the line-manager who conducted the investigation and the Board members who conducted the disciplinary hearing and imposed the disciplinary sanction.